jestjs/jest/docs/en/ExpectAPI.md

 ### `.toMatchObject(object)`

 Use `.toMatchObject` to check that a JavaScript object matches a subset of the properties of an object.
+You can match properties against values or against matchers.

 ```js
 const houseForSale = {